 Welcome to Garry Greenwood's Ministry of Sculpture website.
-Please visit one of Garry’s galleries by clicking on one of the links above.
+Please visit one of his galleries by clicking on the links above.

 Garry graduated from the Blackpool School of Art in the UK in the late 60's and shortly afterwards commenced work at Channel 7, Canberra, Australia, as photographer and news cameramen.
 Much of his life's work was in the photographic world and you can view a selection of his photos in his Photo Gallery.
 In the mid 70's Garry, together with his wife Wendy built a 14 meters ferro-cement yacht which became their home for many months.

 The ferro-cement yacht consisted basically of 8 layers of bird wire mesh which was sculptured into the shape of the yacht then plastered with cement.
-Nowadays, Garry is content with creating much smaller bird wire sculptures – brolgas, octopus, jellyfish and goannas, etc.
+Nowadays, Garry is content with creating much smaller bird wire sculptures: brolgas, octopus, jellyfish and goannas and more.

-Both his bird wire and rusty iron sculptures can be found throughout the Western Downs region of Southern Queensland and in selected galleries in far Northern Queensland.
+Both his bird wire and rusty iron sculptures as well as his paintings can be found throughout the Western Downs region of Southern Queensland and in selected galleries in far Northern Queensland.
 Garry's long term dream is to sculpt a flock of life-size dancing brolgas and other animals using bird wire and have them installed somewhere in outback Australia.